wtsnjordan/Parstagram/README.md

+# Parstagram - Part II

+This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

+Time spent: **X** hours spent in total

+## User Stories

+The following **required** functionality is completed:

+- [X] User stays logged in across restarts.
+(1pt)
+- [X] User can log out.
+(1pt)
+- [X] User can view comments on a post.
+(3pts)
+- [ ] User can add a new comment.
+(5pts)

+The following **bonus** features are implemented:

+- [ ] User can add a profile picture.
+(2pts)
+- [ ] Profile pictures are shown for posts and comments.
+(2pts)

+## Video Walkthrough

+Here's a walkthrough of implemented user stories:

+/Users/jordan/Desktop/Simulator Screen Recording - iPhone 13 - 2022-03-09 at 21.57.38.gif

 # Parstagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.